co-cart/cocart-api-reference-docs/source/includes/wp-api-v2/_introduction.md

 - [Swift](https://github.com/minhcasi/WooCommerceSDK) Library

 <aside class="notice">
-	Note that I don't offer support for third party libraries, so if you have questions about how use any of this libraries you should contact the respective authors.
+	I do NOT offer support for these third party libraries or have tested them personally, so if you have questions about how to use any of this libraries you should contact the respective authors.
 </aside>

 ## Tools ##